kattawar/canitstreamtome/PITCHME.md

 - How to wire up data from multiple sources effectively |
 - Learned a lot about best practices for APIs |
-- An Increased understanding of how DNS records are created and resolved |
+- An increased understanding of how DNS records are created and resolved |
 - How to host the several components of a website in AWS |
 - How to design a modern website with REACT |